All masked up and ready to gamble as Maryland’s casinos reopen

 The state’s three smaller casinos, Hollywood Casino in Perryville, Ocean Downs Casino in Berlin and Rocky Gap Casino in Flintstone, reopened on June 19, but it is the reopening of the three large casinos this week that will determine whether the industry can find a safe path back to profitability.
 A lot is riding on getting the reopening plan right.

-While the games are the same, the feel on the floor is different acknowledged, John Flynn, MGM’s vice president of administration, who led a tour through the revamped casino last week.
+While the games are the same, the feel on the floor is different, acknowledged John Flynn, MGM’s vice president of administration, who led a tour through the revamped casino last week.
 It may take some getting used to.

 “There’s a comfort level that’s going to come with this over many months,” Flynn said.
 “We know there will be demand, but at the same time we’re in no hurry to fill things up.
 For us the most important thing is that our guests and our employees feel safe.”

-Flynn pointed to a number of steps the casino had taken to that end, including installing a large hand washing station in the middle of the casino floor.
-Dice will be exchanged and sanitized after each player’s turn, chips will be cleaned throughout the day and the air circulation rates have been increased to the casino and hotel’s ventilation system.
+Flynn pointed to a number of steps the casino had taken to that end, including installing a large hand-washing station in the middle of the casino floor.
+Dice will be exchanged and sanitized after each player’s turn, chips will be cleaned and sanitized weekly, and the air circulation rates have been increased to the casino and hotel’s ventilation system.

-Employees will have their temperatures checked upon arriving at work and asked whether they have any symptoms exhibiting coronavirus, said Debra DeShong, MGM’s senior vice president for corporate communications and industry affairs.
+Employees will have their temperatures checked upon arriving at work and asked whether they have any symptoms consistent with the coronavirus, said Debra DeShong, MGM’s senior vice president for corporate communications and industry affairs.
 Any employee who is ill or has had close contact with someone who is infected will be tested and paid for up to three days to remain home while awaiting testing results.
 An employee who tests positive will continue to be paid while they remain home in isolation for two weeks.

-Beverly Villanueva Lee, a table games dealer at MGM since the casino opened in 2016, said some employees, particularly those living with elderly family members, have been reluctant to return to work and want to see how the safety protocols work.
+Beverly Villanueva Lee, a table-games dealer at MGM since the casino opened in 2016, said some employees, particularly those living with elderly family members, have been reluctant to return to work and want to see how the safety protocols work.

 But for Villanueva Lee, who was back on the job Monday, the new procedures were reassuring.

 “I’m excited to be back,” she said.
-“We’ve been gone long enough”
+“We’ve been gone long enough.”

 In theory, everything that can be done has been done to ensure gambling’s safe return.
-But public health experts continue to urge caution and point guidelines from the Centers for Disease Control and Prevention that recommend older Americans and those with underlying medical conditions avoid indoor gatherings where it may be difficult to maintain social distancing or avoid interacting with people from outside your local area.
+But public health experts continue to urge caution and point to guidelines from the Centers for Disease Control and Prevention that recommend older Americans and those with underlying medical conditions avoid indoor gatherings where it may be difficult to maintain social distancing or avoid interacting with people from outside your local area.

 In Nevada, where casinos reopened in early June, a spike in coronavirus cases prompted the governor to announce new restrictions and order mask wearing in casinos and bars when it had previously been optional.
 New Jersey will allow Atlantic City’s casinos to reopen Thursday at 25 percent capacity and with strict guidelines in place.